 The best colors to catch bluegill or any panfish

-Many people seem to think that only natural baits (like worms) can catch bluegill.
+Many people seem to think that only natural baits (like nightcrawlers) can catch bluegill.
 Nothing could be further from the truth!
-There are many lures that can catch bluegill all day long.
+There are many artificial lures that can catch bluegill all day long.

 But because people don’t know these lures well, they often don’t know the colors to choose.
 And bluegill eat lots of different things, so how could you know what colors to mimic?